Over £2 million to empower disabled people in Tanzania and Uganda

 £2.1 million worth of funding recently awarded to UK-based voluntary sector organisations ADD International, CBM, Light for the World, Motivation, Sense International and Sightsavers, through the East Africa Disability Fund will help support disabled people in Tanzania and Uganda to develop skills and access resources.
 The disability inclusion specialists will focus on enabling people to improve their livelihoods – and develop the strengths of individuals they work with to help them design and deliver a positive change for themselves and their community.

-Big Lottery Fund, which distributes this funding from the National Lottery, has worked with experts and other funders such as the Department for International Development (DFID), BOND and Comic Relief to develop its new international funding approach.
+The National Lottery Community Fund, which distributes this funding from the National Lottery, has worked with experts and other funders such as the Department for International Development (DFID), BOND and Comic Relief to develop its new international funding approach.

-Big Lottery Fund is now looking to work with more UK-based voluntary sector organisations who work in Tanzania and Uganda.
-For more information on how to apply go to Big Lottery Fund’s website.
+The National Lottery Community Fund is now looking to work with more UK-based voluntary sector organisations who work in Tanzania and Uganda.
+For more information on how to apply go to The National Lottery Community Fund’s website.